Self-attention for raw optical Satellite Time Series Classification: Experiments and Results

-Comparing the attention scores, we observe that, consistent with the previous experiment, the self-attention scores focus on few single time instance that obtain classification-relevant features.
+Comparing the attention scores, we observe that, consistent with the previous experiment, the self-attention scores focus on a few single time instances that obtain classification-relevant features.
 In contrast, the comparatively simpler soft-attention is not able to focus on single time instances so that multiple neighboring time instances have attention scores greater than zero.
-Note that the soft-attention scores are calculated within the recurrent branch of the Duplo model that uses a complex combination of convolutional layers combined with a single mono-directional recurrent layer.
-The limitations of these attention scores may be also caused by the preceding layers.
-For instance, the mono-directional encoding of the gated recurrent unit of the duplo model likely leads to higher-level features in the latter half of the time series.
-It is likely that this effect causes the higher attention scores focusing on the later time instances where more expressive recurrent features have been extracted from the single mono-directional GRU layer.
+Note that the soft-attention scores are calculated within the recurrent branch of the \duplo model using a complex combination of convolutional layers augmented with a single monodirectional recurrent layer.
+The limitations of these attention scores may also be caused by the preceding layers.
+For instance, the monodirectional encoding of the GRU of the \duplo model likely leads to higher-level features in the latter half of the time series.
+It is likely that this effect causes the higher attention scores focusing on the later time instances where more expressive recurrent features have been extracted from the single monodirectional GRU layer.

-Overall, we conclude that the self-attention mechanism can be, by its design with three dense layers, more expressive than the simpler soft-attention that requires only one dense layer.
-However, the architecture of the DuPLO model, that comprises a mixture of convolutional, recurrent, and attention layers, makes it difficult to isolate the effects of the individual layers in comparison to the other model architectures that exclusively rely on one type of layer architecture. }
+Overall, we conclude that the self-attention mechanism, due to its being designed with three dense layers, can be more expressive than the simpler soft-attention that requires only one dense layer. }